Extended to the ’20-’21 academic year!

 IMPORTANT!
 Scholarships during the COVID-19 pandemic

 We decided to keep the deadlines as they are listed below, so as to make a smaller disruption.
-Therefore, in April we will assign scholarships for the conferences officially scheduled in June and July.
 However, if the conference is postponed or cancelled, the scholar will retain their scholarship for the same conference, or for another later conference.
 In both cases, the scholar must inform the ACM-W scholarship committee.
 Moreover, in the latter case, the ACM-W committee will decide if the new conference is equally suitable.
 In any case, the scholarship will not be lost.

 Application and notification dates are as follows:

 |Feb 15||Feb 28||April 1 – May 31|